YEASIN49/CSE446-Content/Lab 04/README.md

 Now, Repeat the command for node2 just replacing node1 to node2.
 These commands will write the genesis configuration in a folder named as “geth” for the private network in both the node1 and node2 folder.

 9. Now we will create a dedicated “Bootnode”.
 One of the basic benefits of bootnode is that it helps peers to find each other's nodes in the same network.
-Bootnodes require a key be executed and to generate a key enter the command mentioned below that will create a boot.key file in your ethereumNetwork folder.
+Bootnodes require a key to be executed and to generate a key enter the command mentioned below that will create a boot.key file in your ethereumNetwork folder.
 ```
 bootnode -genkey boot.key
 ```